healthy-chicken-saladeers/rag_detective/README.md

 For more information and detailed instructions, see [deploy-custom-container-BERT-vertex.md.](./docs/deploy-custom-container-BERT-vertex.md)

-# Deployment & Scaling
+# Deployment

-This section outlines the deployment and scaling procedures for the RAG Detective App using Ansible and Google Cloud Platform (GCP) services.
+This section outlines the deployment procedures for the RAG Detective App using Ansible and Google Cloud Platform (GCP) services.

 ## Key Components